exasim-project/NeoFOAM/doc/installation.rst

     cmake --preset ninja-kokkos-cuda # To compile with ninja and common kokkos flags for CUDA devices cmake --build build/Release-cuda # To compile with ninja and common kokkos flags for CUDA devices

-It should be noted that the build direction changes depending on the chosen preset.
+It should be noted that the build directory changes depending on the chosen preset.
 This way you can have different build directories for different presets and easily switch between them.